EDWARDS AIR FORCE BASE, Calif. (AFNS) --

-A developmental test team from the 461st Flight Test Squadron conducted the first flight of an F-35 in the Technology Refresh 3 (TR-3) configuration on January 6, at Edwards Air Force Base, California.
+A developmental test team from the 461st Flight Test Squadron conducted the first flight of an F-35 Lightning II in the Technology Refresh 3, or TR-3, configuration Jan.
+6 at Edwards Air Force Base.

-“This is a significant achievement for the F-35 program, said Air Force Lt.
-Gen. Mike Schmidt, program executive officer, F-35 Joint Program Office.
+“This is a significant achievement for the F-35 program, said Lt.
+Gen. Mike Schmidt, F-35 Joint Program Office program executive officer.
 “TR-3 is the F-35’s critical computer processing electronics upgrade that will continue to provide all our pilots with the capability they need to be successful against any adversary.
-There is still a lot of work to do and I am confident that our industry partners and government team will get the job done.”
+There is still a lot of work to do, and I am confident that our industry partners and government team will get the job done.”

 TR-3 provides the computational horsepower to support modernized Block 4 capabilities for the F-35 including: new sensor suites, more long-range precision weapons, improved electronic warfare features, more powerful data fusion, and increased cross-platform interoperability.
 These capabilities provide the warfighter a combat-edge to identify, track, engage, and survive against advanced air, ground, and cyber threats.
 TR-3 significantly updates core processing power and memory capacity, which will allow the F-35 to run advanced software packed with state-of-the-art warfighting capabilities.

-"The F-35 Integrated Test Force at Edwards AFB is proud to have executed yet another first-flight within the F-35 program,” said Air Force Lt.
-Col. Christopher Campbell, commander of the 461st Flight Test Squadron and director of the F-35 Integrated Test Force.
+"The F-35 Integrated Test Force at Edwards AFB is proud to have executed yet another first-flight within the F-35 program,” said Lt.
+Col. Christopher Campbell, 461st FTS commander and F-35 Integrated Test Force director.
 “Technology Refresh 3 modernizes the computational core of the F-35 air vehicle.
 Therefore, new TR-3 hardware and software affect nearly every aircraft feature.
 Today's event was just the start of a comprehensive flight test campaign that will both verify and improve the safety, stability, and performance of the whole F-35 weapon system in this new configuration."

 The F-35 is the premier multi-mission, fifth-generation weapon system.
 Its ability to collect, analyze, and share data is a force multiplier that enhances all assets in the battle space: with stealth technology, advanced sensors, weapons capacity, and range.
 The F-35, which has been operational since July 2015, is the most lethal, survivable, and interoperable fighter aircraft ever built.
 The F-35 will serve as the backbone of the U.S. fighter fleet as well as 16 other nations for decades to come.